 An employee's entitlement to leave for the birth or placement of a child expires no later than 12 months after the birth or placement.

-C. Parents or Spouses Both Employed by the University
+C. Spouses Both Employed by the University

 D. Leave Requests